 Giant Forest, named by famed naturalist John Muir in 1875, has the most impressive collection of giant sequoias of anywhere in Sequoia and Kings Canyon National Park.
 Among its 8,000 giant sequoias is the General Sherman the largest living thing on earth by volume, and a host of less famous, but equally impressive trees.

 To fully appreciate their cathedral-like majesty, walk among them.
-But first, get oriented at the Giant Forest Museum, designed by the same architect behind The Ahwahnee in Yosemite Valley.
+But first, get oriented at the Giant Forest Museum, designed by the same architect behind the Majestic Yosemite Hotel (formerly the Ahwahnee) in Yosemite Valley.
 From here, stroll on easy paths (suitable for wheelchairs), including the Big Trees Trail and the General Sherman Tree Trail.
 Ask for directions to Moro Rock and lovely Crescent Meadow, where you’ll find Tharp’s Log, the summer abode of rancher Hale Tharp.
 Believed to be first white man to enter Giant Forest, Tharp built his home inside a hollowed, fire-scarred sequoia log and lived in it for many summers.
 On the road to Crescent Meadow is another popular photo op: Tunnel Log, a fallen sequoia hollowed out so that cars could drive through.

 Behind Crystal Cave’s spider-web-like gate lies Sequoia National Park’s secret underground world, a landscape of glittering mineralogical features.
 It’s one of more than 200 marble caverns found within Sequoia & Kings Canyon National Parks.
 The parks contain half of California’s caves that are more than 1 mile/1.6 kilometres long, as well as the state’s longest cave.
 Most of the caves have limited access for research purposes, or require experience and equipment.
 But not Crystal Cave, which is open for guided walking tours mid-May through November.
 (Note: no strollers or wheelchairs.)